The Rising Of The Shield Hero Season 3 release date is confirmed for October 2023, the Fall 2023 anime season.

 This article provides everything that is known about The Rising Of The Shield Hero Season 3 (Tate no Yuusha no Nariagari Season 3) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Tate no Yuusha no Nariagari Season 3 release date is predicted to be in 2023
+Why the Tate no Yuusha no Nariagari Season 3 release date is in October 2023

-As of the last update, Kadokawa, Crunchyroll, Kinema Citrus, or any company related to the production of the anime has not officially confirmed The Rising Of The Shield Hero Season 3 release date.
+As of the last update, Kadokawa, Crunchyroll, Kinema Citrus, or any company related to the production of the anime has not officially confirmed the exact The Rising Of The Shield Hero Season 3 release date.
 The production of Tate no Yuusha no Nariagari Season 3 was confirmed in September 2019, but not the time frame for the premiere on Japanese TV.
+It wasn’t until April 2023 that the premiere time frame was announced.

 The second season came out in April 2022, the Spring 2022 anime season.
 In the best-case scenario, that could have meant that The Rising Of The Shield Hero Season 3 release date would be scheduled for Fall 2022.
 In effect, the third season would have been similar to a split-cour anime season despite being numbered separately.

 But by Crunchyroll Expo 2022 the lack of any update on the premiere time threw that prediction into doubt.
 Typically, the time frame for an anime premiere is announced within 3 to 6 months in advance.
-Therefore, it seems more likely that The Rising of the Shield Hero Season 3 release date will be in 2023.
+Therefore, Anime Geek predicted way back then that The Rising of the Shield Hero Season 3 release date would be in late 2023.

 As for The Rising Of The Shield Hero Season 4, Tamura has already said he would “would like to animate all of Shield Hero,” but he admits those plans all depend on the support from the fans.